isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-08-post-ties-that-bind-the-story-of-two-brother-poets.md

 On perusing *F.M.S.R.* at the British Library, she was intrigued how this 10-part poetic narrative about a train journey from Singapore to Kuala Lumpur on the Federated Malay States Railways (FMSR) took inspiration from T.S.
 Eliot’s seminal work, *The Waste Land*,[^5] using it as a literary vehicle to call for the advancement of Malayan modernism.[^6]

 Her initial idea to turn to Japan for her research was shelved upon discovering that much ground on the Japanese reception of T.S.
-Eliot had already been covered.[^7] So she turned to the literary works of her “second home”, Singapore – where she had spent her teenage years from 1988 to 1994 when her father, a former Panasonic employee, was based here.
+Eliot had already been covered.[^7] So she turned to the literary works of her “second home”, Singapore – where she had spent her teenage years from 1988 to 1994 when her father, a former Panasonic employee, was based there.

 Her interest in republishing *F.M.S.R.* and making it available to the public grew.
 However, the endeavour was fraught with problems from the very start as *F.M.S.R.* was an “orphan work”, and republishing it would not be possible unless its copyright status could be verified.
 No biographical information about the author, Francis P. Ng, could be found and the premises of the book’s London publisher had been bombed during World War II.